-Touch takes minimal effort to learn, requires little equipment, and is relatively safe to play, making it a very popular sport around the world.
+Touch takes minimal effort to learn, requires little equipment, and is safe to play, making it a popular sport around the world.
 It is often utilised by rugby league and union clubs to enhance skills training and improve fitness.
 Touch features in most schools where rugby is played.
 Teams are made up of 6 players, but socially the game can be played by any number.
 It is also played by both sexes from junior to senior levels.
 The playing field area is normally one half of a rugby field and as kicking is not permitted, goal posts are not a requirement.
-The official size of the ball is 36 cm long and 55 cm in circumference (rugby size 4), making it smaller than the official rugby league ball.
+The official size of the ball is 36 cm (about 1.18 ft) long and 55 cm (about 1.8 ft) in circumference (rugby size 4), making it smaller than the official rugby league ball.
 The match duration is 40 minutes (two 20-minute halves) with a 5-minute break separating the halves.
 A try is worth one point.

 The Federation of International Touch (FIT) is the highest sanctioning authority and world governing body.
 The federation was founded in 1985 and currently has over 50 members.
 FIT coordinates and regulates the organisation of competitions worldwide, whether these are at a social or elite level.
 This includes that the standards, ethics, and equality of the sport is followed to maintain and develop popularity worldwide.
 One of the biggest growth areas of recent years has been Europe.
 Considering the relative ease to organise games and the low cost of equipment and clothing, Touch is becoming one of the fastest growing sports in the world.